Òscar Ribas Reig: Early political years

-First term as prime minister (1982–1984)
+First term as prime minister: 1982–1984

 During Andorra's institutional reform process, Ribas Reig was considered to be a possible new head of government, especially after the 1981 parliamentary election in which he was re-elected for the Sant Julià de Lòria parish.

-When the position of prime minister was created, he was the first to be elected to the office on 8 January 1982.
+When the position of prime minister was created, he was the first to be elected to the office by the General Council on 8 January 1982, while he was in Latin America.
 On 14 January, he presented to the General Council the first Executive Cabinet and the government program.

 On 1 May 1984, he resigned due to lack of parliamentary support and the difficulties of trying to implement a new tax law.
 He was succeeded by Josep Pintat-Solans on 25 May.

-Later terms as prime minister (1990–1994)
+Later terms as prime minister: 1990–1994

 Ribas Reig was again elected head of government after the 1989 parliamentary election on 12 January 1990.
 In 1990, he signed a Customs Agreement with the European Economic Community.
 In 1992, Ribas Reig resigned after his efforts to introduce a new constitution securing civil human rights were blocked by conservatives.

 After the 1992 parliamentary election, on 5 May he was invested for a third time.
 His third term was highlighted by the ratification of the first Andorran Constitution by referendum on 14 March 1993, under which the principality formally abandoned the previous feudal system.